MenaceHecker/crumb/README.md

     npx expo start --tunnel #This runs the dev server with your local IPv4 address (Trying to fix this issue)

     ```
+5.  **When pushing updates, push it to both expo server as well as git else the app crashes**
+    ```bash
+    neas update --branch main --message "The_Message" #This runs the dev server with your local IPv4 address (Trying to fix this)

 ---